Gator-PASE/gator-pase.github.io/content/news/24-03-26-NSPN-chapter-spotlight/index.md

 date: 2024-03-26
 image:
   placement: 1
-  caption: 'Photo by Porsche997SBS, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons'
+  caption: 'Photo by [Porsche997SBS](https://creativecommons.org/licenses/by-sa/4.0) via Wikimedia Commons'
   focal_point: 'Center'
   preview_only: false
   alt_text: Alligator on the shore of Lake Alice within the University of Florida campus in Gainesville, Florida (also in picture are two softshell turtles).